-Will it be a welcome departure from the controversial Milan Expo 2015 which, amongst its many PR disasters, was accused of grossly underpaying its translators, or just more of the same?
+Dubai Expo 2020: Will it be a welcome departure from the controversial Milan Expo 2015 which, amongst its many PR disasters, was accused of grossly underpaying its translators?
+Or will it be just more of the same?

 The World Expo has always been one of the most anticipated events on the international calendar.
 It is thought that the first World Expo on record can be traced as far back as 1851, when an event called the “Great Exhibition of the Works of Industry of All Nations,” devised by Prince Albert, was held in The Crystal Palace in Hyde Park, London.

 Over 130 years has passed and the purpose of the World Expo has stayed the same: to showcase the achievements of nations across the world through an international exhibition to which everyone is invited.

 But far from yesteryear’s modest attempts to display the latest technological advancements to the public, the World Expo of today seems to predominately serve as a vehicle to amplify a nation’s image on the global stage.